Spring Garden Revival

 Lombard Municipal Ordinances for Landscaping Operations & Equipment Use

-Lombard enforces municipal ordinances to ensure safe and respectful landscaping operations.
-Power dethatchers and similar equipment may be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify with the Village.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be properly licensed and registered with the Village, carrying comprehensive liability and workers’ compensation insurance.
-Bonding may be required for municipal contracts.
-For up-to-date regulations, business registration, and compliance requirements, contact: Lombard Code Enforcement
+Lombard regulates landscaping operations to minimize noise and ensure public safety.
+Power dethatchers and similar equipment may be operated from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents and contractors should verify current ordinances.
+Noise limits are enforced to reduce disturbance, especially in residential areas.
+Commercial landscaping services must be licensed and registered with the Village, carry comprehensive liability and workers’ compensation insurance, and may require bonding for municipal contracts.
+For full details on equipment use, business registration, and compliance with local ordinances, contact:

 255 E. Wilson Ave., Lombard, IL 60148